 The University of Illinois at Chicago's (UIC) AMIA 10x10 course examines how health information technology (HIT) can support or inhibit patient safety with a focus on the role of individuals, teams, systems and policies in patient safety.
-Offered since 2007 and updated annually, this online interactive course integrates seminal reports, recent research, interactive learning modules, timely articles from the lay press, and assignments that allow students to learn practical applications of the course content in their current or future work roles.
+This online interactive course integrates seminal reports, recent research, interactive learning modules, timely articles from the lay press, and assignments that allow students to learn practical applications of the course content in their current or future work roles.

 The course maintains an interdisciplinary focus to its biomedical and health informatics curricula.
 As a student, you will work with peer informaticians, patient safety leaders, and faculty from many healthcare disciplines.
 We also remain committed to our unique focus on understanding the sociotechnical aspects of computing, including understanding why implementation of the best software or hardware sometimes fails to meet expectations.